CSE-CSUSB/Website-Project/README.md

 Then run the migrate command.
 This will compare the models defined in models.py to the actual tables in the database (blank at this point) and build a migration file that will perform the necessary steps to bring your database up-to-date with models.py:

-    python manage.py db migrate
+    python manage.py db migrate --message "Initial model"

+At any time, you can check the upgrade status of your local database:

+    python manage.py db current

-If you make any changes to the database model (models.py), simply create a new migration file and update your own database:
+If you make any changes to the database model (models.py), simply create a new migration file (migrate command) and of course apply it to your own local database (upgrade command):

-    python manage.py db migrate   # Creates a script in /migrations/versions; upload this to GitHub python manage.py db upgrade   # Applies the script to the local database
+    python manage.py db migrate --message "Description of changes" python manage.py db upgrade

-Then, after you push your changes to GitHub, the other developers can upgrade their databases.
-The upgrade command will see the new migration file and do what is necessary to make the local database consistent with the latest revision:
+After you've pushed your changes to GitHub, other developers can upgrade their databases too using this command alone:

     python manage.py db upgrade